mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Where is thi now?"

-Linyu stared back at her with eyes like dams holding back a flood of doubt.
-Thi walked frustratedly back toward hae old clothes next to the washroom door.
+Linyu stared into the void of reality between hae and Melna with eyes like dams holding back a flood of doubt.

-"I'm sorry, we don't have to talk about that right now."

-A thump rang across the room as Linyu slammed the door behind hae.
-From where she sat, Mel could hear the painful breaths and sniffles of a child trying to find the balance between the pain of speaking with the pain of losing hae mother.
-She felt powerless, unfamiliar to her but to a past she had long forgotten.
-It brought a pair of tears to her own eyes as she empathized with Linyu.
-Mel instinctively walked toward the cries in the washroom, bringing the half-empty glass of water as a sign of peace.
+"I'm sorry, we don't have to talk about that right now," Melna said, but Linyu had already turned away and started stumbling back into the washroom.
+A thump rang across the room as Linyu slammed the door behind hae and sat against it to block its movement.
+She picked up the half-empty water glass from the table in the great room and and reassumed her post at the door.
+Melna didn't try to open the door or talk to hae – when Liffa's mother had died, she consoled hae through the same thing and learned how important it was to hold a space for grief.
+It shook her to imagine feeling such a heavy loss while recovering from the brink of death; such that she had forgotten all of her own stresses and focused on the well-being of this one kaln.

 "Linyu, may I come in?"